aragon/hack/docs/guides-faq.md

 ## Verifying your contracts

-You can validate the smart contract and other files of a specific app installed in your DAO with:
+You can validate the smart contract and other files of a specific app installed in your Aragon organization with:

 ```sh
 dao apps <dao-address>